sittingman/tingsit.github.io/README.md

    [**Crowdflower Search Results Relevance**<br><img src="./images/crowdflower.png" />](https://github.com/sittingman/crowdflower)
    - **Objective**: Create an open-source model that can be used to measure the relevance of search results.
 Model performance is evaluated on quadratic weighted kappa, which measures the agreement between two ratings - scores assigned by the human rater and the predicted scores.
-   - Models applied : Logistics Regression, Support Vector Classification, Random Forest, Extra Trees, XGBoost.
+   - Models applied : Logistic Regression, Support Vector Classification, Random Forest, Extra Trees, XGBoost.

    [**Airbnb New User Bookings**<br><img src="./images/airbnb.png" />](https://github.com/sittingman/airbnb_booking)
    - **Objective**: Predict in which country a new user will make his or her first booking.
 Model performance is NDCG (Normalized discounted cumulative gain) at k = 5.
 In other words, making a maximum of 5 predictions on the country of the first booking at the used id level.